Hunting Area Information

-There are both state and tribal rules and license requirements pertaining to non-Indian hunting within Indian reservations.
+There are both state and tribal rules and license requirements pertaining to non-tribal hunting within Native American reservations.
 You can find more information about tribal hunting on our website at: https://wdfw.wa.gov/hunting/management/tribal.

 State hunting requirements and rules are in this pamphlet.
 Please call the appropriate WDFW Regional office if you have any questions about complying with state rules and licensing requirements when hunting on Indian reservations.

 For tribal rules and license requirements, check with appropriate tribal authorities.

 Upland bird seasons established by the state within the Colville and Yakama Reservations are the same as the seasons that the tribes established for these reservations.

 For information regarding hunting or fishing within the boundaries of the Colville Tribal Reservation, hunters should contact the office of the Colville Confederated Tribes Fish and Wildlife Department, (509) 634-2110, to determine the tribal permits and regulations applicable to such activities.